SUSAT

 The Sight Unit Small Arms, Trilux, or SUSAT, is a 4× telescopic sight, with tritium-powered illumination utilised at dusk or dawn.
 The full name of the current model is the SUSAT L9A1.
 The sight is not designed as a sniper sight, but is rather intended to be mounted on a variety of rifles and to be used by all infantrymen.

 Similar devices include the Advanced Combat Optical Gunsight (ACOG), manufactured by Trijicon, and the Elcan Specter.

 Use

 SUSAT was the primary sighting system for the British Army's SA80 series weapons.
 It was also used with L108 and L110 light machine guns, and mounted to L7 and L111 machine guns.
 It was phased out and replaced by ACOG and ELCAN sight units during mid-life upgrade programmes.
-As of March 2025 it is still in use with much of the UK armed forces – primarily reserve, rear-echelon and for training use due to budgetary constraints.
+As of March 2025 it was still in use with much of the UK armed forces – primarily reserve, rear-echelon and for training use due to budgetary constraints.

-It is (or has been) also used by the armies of Cameroon, Oman, Spain and Sweden, in assault rifles such as the Swedish Ak5B and the Spanish CETME LV, although after the replacement of the latter by the HK G36, those sights have been employed in Rheinmetall MG3 machine guns.
+It has been used by the armies of Cameroon, Oman, Spain and Sweden.
+In Spain, it was fitted to the CETME LV assault rifle and has also been used on Rheinmetall MG3 machine guns.
+In Sweden, it was used on the Ak5B.

-A similar unit known as the L2A2 SUIT Sight was used on the L1A1 SLR.